nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `view t/prescription i/S1234567L`

+### Editing Prescription: `edit`

+Edits an existing prescription entry in MedBook when a list of prescriptions is being displayed.
+Note that we cannot edit NRIC after creating a prescription.

+Format:  `edit INDEX [n/DRUG_NAME] [dt/DATE] [s/INSTRUCTION]`

+Examples:
+* `view t/prescription i/S1234567L` followed by `edit 1 n/Amoxicillin` updates the drug name of first prescription entry displayed on the screen.

 ### Adding Test Result: `add t/test`

 Adds a test result taken by a patient in MedBook.